Everything we know about President Joe Biden’s trip to Ukraine

 The visit to Poland

-Mr Biden will also travel to Poland for a two-day visit this week where he will hold talks with European allies and deliver remarks on the US’s support of Ukraine.
+Mr Biden will now spend two days in Poland where he will hold talks with European allies and deliver remarks on the US’s support of Ukraine.

 In a White House statement, he said: “I also look forward to traveling on to Poland to meet President Duda and the leaders of our Eastern Flank Allies, as well as deliver remarks on how the United States will continue to rally the world to support the people of Ukraine and the core values of human rights and dignity in the UN Charter that unite us worldwide.”